Literature: The Nexus Series

 - Ascend to a Higher Plane of Existence: Hinted at being the natural extension of millions of people running Nexus and learning to act as a single mind.

-- Body Surfing: Kade uses his backdoor to do this to people using coercion hacks, the hypocrisy is not lost on him and becomes a recurring issue in the book.
+- Body Surf: Kade uses his backdoor to do this to people using coercion hacks, the hypocrisy is not lost on him and becomes a recurring issue in the book.

 - The Chase: Everyone is chasing Kade in order to get his backdoor to Nexus 5.